libplctag/libplctag/README.md

 History
 =======

-We were tired of poor, expensive and non-portable OPC implementations.
+We were tired of poor quality, expensive and non-portable OPC implementations.
 Actually, we were tired of OPC.
 It is a large protocol and provides far more functionality than we need.
 It is also not terribly portable since it is based on Microsoft's OLE.
 We looked around to find an open-source library that would provide the 20% of functionality of PLC access we needed to do 100% of our work.
-We found some very old and abandoned libraries for PCCC (AB's older protocol) and just one EIP/CIP library, also abandoned, that was marginally portable: TuxEIP.
+We found some very old and abandoned libraries for PCCC (AB's older protocol) and just one EIP/CIP library, also apparently abandoned, that was marginally portable: TuxEIP.

-TuxEIP was written by a couple of people (probably in France based on the email addresses and names) who seem to have disappeared off of the Internet.
+TuxEIP was written by a company (probably in France based on the email addresses and names) which seems to have disappeared off of the Internet.
 The library's original home site was long gone (still available via the Internet Archive).
 It was only used as slightly patched version in the pvbrowser project.

+(**UPDATE:** TuxEIP can be found on Github now!)

 We set about seeing if we could use the code.
 We ran into some problems: